n6mq97/easy-test-mvp/README.md

 ### Development

-The development environment is managed by `docker-compose.dev.yml`.
-To start the application with hot-reloading, run:
+The development environment is managed by `docker-compose.dev.yml` and is intended to be run via Dev Containers.
+To start manually, run:

 ```bash
 docker-compose -f docker-compose.dev.yml up --build